citelao/sensible/4-https.md

 Servers distribute public keys---called "certificates"---and your browser encrypts its initial message to the server using that public key.
 Because only the server has the right private key, you can be sure no one else reads your message.
 Your browser and the server then negotiate new keys, private to each of you<!-- TODO verify -->, for the rest of the connection.

-Encrypting your communication with these keys stop man-in-the-middle attacks cold.
+Encrypting your communication with these keys stops man-in-the-middle attacks cold.
 As long as the encryption you use is strong enough, eavesdroppers just see gibberish passing between you and webkinz.com.

 <aside class="sidenote">
 NB that eavesdroppers **do** know which website you're talking to: the metadata leaks [the base part of the URL](https://stackoverflow.com/q/8277323) (and only that part).
 Eavesdroppers can also see that you **are** talking to a site and can analyze the message size---think about telling apart college acceptance letters vs college rejection letters by size.